 The year 2008 started with a January plunge on global stock markets, triggered by the USA’s long-running subprime mortgage crisis.
-It ended with a full-blown Global Financial Crisis (GFC), triggered by the collapse of Lehman Brothers investment bank on September 15 2008.
+It ended with a full-blown Global Financial Crisis (GFC) after the collapse of Lehman Brothers investment bank on September 15 2008.
 Who was to blame?
 "Everyone and no one", if you believe the corporate media.

-Candidate Barack Obama continued campaigned across the USA in 2008, promising "hope and change" as well as more transparency and protection for whistle-blowers.
+Candidate Barack Obama continued campaigning across the USA in 2008, promising "hope and change" as well as more transparency and protection for whistle-blowers.

 "No more illegal wiretapping of US citizens.
 No more national security letters to spy on citizens who are not suspected of a crime.
 No more tracking citizens who do nothing more than protest a misguided war.
 No more ignoring the law when it is inconvenient."

 On 4 November 2008 Barack Obama defeated Republican John McCain to become US President.
 A month later he appointed Hillary Clinton, whom he had defeated for the Democratic Party nomination mid-year, as Secretary of State.

 In Ecuador, anti-corruption socialist President Rafael Correa, who first took office in January 2007, won approval for a new Constitution at a 2008 national referendum.
 The new constitution recognised the rights of nature as well as humans, and placed strict limits on media ownership.
 It would later become a critical document in Julian Assange’s legal battles.